Flexible model selection for mechanistic network models: Introduction

+ABC model choice suffers from these same issues for to the model index, which becomes an additional model parameter on which inference is required.
+Even if one were to select statistics that are marginally sufficient for the candidate models, they may not be jointly sufficient for the overall model (the overall hierarchical model that is indexed by the candidate model index and the corresponding parameters of each candidate model) and thus may not be able to discriminate among the various models under comparison, save for some special cases \citep{grelaud2009abcMC,BFprobRobert2011lack}.
+Lastly, even if one does manage to select all the sufficient statistics and conduct model selection with ABC, there may be a large discrepancy between the resulting ABC Bayes factor and the true Bayes factor \citep{BFprobRobert2011lack}.

-Instead of dealing with issues stemming from the inaccuracy of the ABC posterior and Bayes factor, we propose a procedure for model selection that borrows the data generation from candidate models from ABC.
-Just as in ABC model choice, the data forward simulated from each candidate model will be the basis for model selection as it becomes the training data for model selection, but rather than using a Bayesian approach, we propose to conduct model selection with the Super Learner (SL) \citep{SLbookPolley2011super,SLvan2007super}.
-Originally proposed for prediction in a regression setting, SL is an ensemble algorithm that makes a prediction by combining the predictions from a library of candidate algorithms.
+Instead of dealing with issues stemming from the inaccuracy of the ABC posterior and Bayes factor, we propose a procedure for model selection that borrows from ABC the aspect of data generation from candidate models.
+Just as in ABC model choice, the data forward simulated from each candidate model will be the basis for model selection as it becomes the training data, but rather than using a full Bayesian approach, we propose to conduct model selection with a flexible learning algorithm.
+We assess the performance of different learning algorithms, including the Super Learner (SL) \citep{SLbookPolley2011super,SLvan2007super}.
+Originally proposed for prediction in a regression setting, SL is an ensemble learning algorithm that makes a prediction by combining the predictions from a library of candidate algorithms.
 Given a particular loss function, SL aims to minimize the expected loss, called the risk.
-The discrete SL simply picks the candidate algorithm that has the lowest cross-validated risk over the training data, whereas the full SL creates the convex combination of the algorithm-specific estimates that has the lowest cross-validated risk.
+The \textit{discrete SL} simply picks the candidate algorithm that has the lowest cross-validated risk over the training data, whereas the \textit{full SL} creates the convex combination of the candidate algorithm-specific estimates that has the lowest cross-validated risk.
 Given a bounded loss function, both the discrete and the full SL have the so-called oracle property, meaning that asymptotically (in the number of training data sets) they perform at least as well as the optimal candidate algorithm available in the library and as the optimal convex combination of the candidate algorithms, respectively \citep{ORACLEvan2003unified,ORACLEdudoit2005asymptotics}.
+Due to the intractable nature of the likelihood and the ease of forward simulation, model selection with mechanistic network models lends itself well to the flexibility of the SL.